Everyday for the Northern itinerary and weekdays for the Southern one

 Torres de Satélite, Fuente de los Amantes, Cuadra San Cristóbal, El Bebedero, Casa Ortega, Casa Gilardi, Casa Pedregal aka Casa Prieto López, Convent of Las Capuchinas; more.

 On our daylong Luis Barragan Tour, guided by a licensed architect, follow in the footsteps of one of Mexico’s most emblematic, but also most intensely-private architects: Luis Barragan.
-From his childhood and early career in Guadalajara to his move to Mexico City, our Luis Barragan Tour will have you discover this illustrious precursor of Mexican modern architecture through a wide variety of his work in the city, and how light, color, texture, space and even his deep-rooted faith were common denominators in all of his works.
+From his childhood and early career in Guadalajara to his move to Mexico City, our Luis Barragan Tour will have you discover this illustrious precursor of Mexican modern architecture through a wide variety of his works in the city, and how light, color, texture, space and even his deep-rooted faith were common denominators in all of his works.
 A journey into the life and work of the only Mexican Pritzker Prize winner and a master who has left an indelible imprint on his nation’s architecture.
 Welcome to Luis Barragan’s Mexico City!

 An iconic figure of modern Mexican architecture and one of the fathers of Emotional Architecture, Luis Barragan’s designs reflect a universal view of architecture, successfully combining his native heritage and diverse influences from Europe and Africa.
 A master of shapes, textures, shadows, and light, he skillfully integrates each of these elements into his own remarkably unique creations.
 Whether he developed low-income housing, high-end residential projects or even public spaces, the work of Barragan is always characterized by clean, straight lines, textured surfaces and bright, cheerful tones.